odpi/specs/ODP-Runtime.md

 -   Applications SHOULD NOT assume that HDFS is the currently configured distributed file system.
 They SHOULD use “hadoop fs” commands instead of “hdfs dfs” commands.
 Future specifications MAY include the ability to use any file system that is compatible with the Hadoop Compatible File System (HCFS) specification.

 -   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via “${HADOOP\_YARN\_HOME}/bin/yarn jar”

--   -   TODO: say something about where apps should put their own configuration settings (best practice?)

 -   TODO: log4j